 In 1950, the Board created Engineers Australia’s General Prize Fund.
 It released a statement that said due to inflation, the cash premiums that had accompanied most of the original prizes had lost their value, and that it needed access to general funds of Engineers Australia.

 When this support failed to materialise, and donors said they wanted to create funds for new prizes with names and conditions of their own choosing, a General Prize Fund was created.
 Engineers Australia provided funds, and any bequests and gifts received for prizes also went into this general account.
 The Fund also allowed for any new prizes that may be needed, and supplemented the value of existing ones.

-After 1950, the Council progressively created Open Prizes in those disciplines that had not had them.
+After 1950, the Board progressively created Open Prizes in those disciplines that had not had them.

 Until 1975, these new prizes were created mainly within divisions, and principally awarded to students at tertiary institutions.

 Until 1974, the guidelines for choosing winners of Board prizes were prepared by a standing committee.
 Even though the committee had access to a large panel of adjudicators, this was a major annual undertaking.

 In 1975, the responsibility for selecting winners of Open Prizes was transferred to college boards.